Pritamgit2002/Location-Extension/README.md

 ### Description
-#### I used plasma framework to built it , then I use the given APIs to get the data and used Tailwind css to make the UI.
+#### I used plasmao framework to built it , then I use the given APIs to get the data and used Tailwind css to make the UI.

 ##### the API got the initial as the country's name